innoscollector/CUBIX-ICODED/README.md

 The central design hypothesis is that deliberately breaking magnetic symmetry — spatially and structurally — across the rotor-stator interface creates a continuous asymmetric flux interaction that can be studied, measured, and optimized.
 No performance conclusions are drawn ahead of physical measurement.

 ---

 ### 1.2.
 Phase 1.2: Zero-EMI Adsorption/Absorption Kinetic Rerouting
 Instead of utilizing mechanical fluid pumps or compression loops, the steady-state thermal load is dissipated via an integrated, closed-loop **Solid-Gas Adsorption/Absorption thermodynamic cycle** (utilizing a Zeolite-Water or Methanol-Silica matrix optimized under structural vacuum).

 * **Direct Gyroid Thermal Coupling:** The evaporator end of the adsorption loop is directly integrated into the outer boundary of the 3D-printed gyroid matrix.
 As the PCM inside the gyroid absorbs the peak load and reaches its phase change plateau, the adsorption loop continuously draws this energy out, acting as a sub-atmospheric heat sink.
-* **Zero Parasitic Fields:** Because the fluid transport is driven entirely by chemical affinity and thermal desorbtion pressures, the cooling cycle requires no electric motors, fans, or compressors.
+* **Zero Parasitic Fields:** Because the fluid transport is driven entirely by chemical affinity and thermal desorption pressures, the cooling cycle requires no electric motors, fans, or compressors.
 This guarantees an absolute zero electromagnetic signature ($0\text{ dB}$ acoustic, $0\text{ Hz}$ EMI disruption).
 * **Thermal Energy Harvesting (Co-generation):** The system operates on a regenerative delta-T. The waste heat rejected by the stator coils acts as the primary thermodynamic driver (the generator/desorber) for the cooling loop, creating a self-regulating thermal equilibrium loop: higher core utilization directly increases the desorption-evaporation cooling rate.

 ---

 ## 2. System Architecture — 5 Concentric Layers

-1. **External Frame** — Cubic Ti-6Al-4V (Grade 5), 330 mm, 8 mm wall thickness
+1. **External Frame** — Cubic Ti-6Al-4V (Grade 5), 330 mm, 8 mm wall thickness (Engineered for absolute vacuum containment).
-2. **EMF Shielding** — Rhombic Triacontahedron, 30 mu-metal diamond panels for EMF cusp confinement and flux stabilization
+2. **EMF Shielding** — Rhombic Triacontahedron, 30 mu-metal diamond panels for EMF cusp confinement and flux stabilization.
-3. **Stator** — Dodecahedral coil nesting system, 12 interaction gates
+3. **Stator** — Dodecahedral coil nesting system, 12 interaction gates.
-4. **Rotor** — Icosahedral magnet matrix, 60 SmCo magnets in 12 vertex clusters
+4. **Rotor** — Icosahedral magnet matrix, 60 SmCo magnets in 12 vertex clusters.
-5. **Central Core** — Pentagonal Bipyramidal structure, 99.99% pure Bismuth (diamagnetic), no Foucault currents on central axis
+5. **Central Core** — Pentagonal Bipyramidal structure, 99.99% pure Bismuth (diamagnetic), isolated to suppress macroscopic field anomalies.

 ---